aroona89/learn-typescript/class-projects/project02_atm/README.md

 ### Logic Building
 * user will SignUP using PIN Number and balance.
 * then select option appears, offering withdraw and current balance.
-* on clicking withdraw, user has to select one of two modes by entering amount or fast cash.
+* on clicking withdraw, user has to select one of two modes of transaction either by entering amount or fast cash.